 The setup of these connectors allows incorrectly connecting an AC supply to a DC inlet and vice versa.
 Aside from providing a connection between the vehicle and the electrical supply, a chargepoint is crucial for the communication, safety and control between the devices.

 Calculating Charging Time

 The calculation is simple although there are essential factors to consider with the input numbers.

 - The charge amount needed is the kWh number required to deliver into the battery.
 In most instances, it will not reach full battery capacity even if it is assumed to charge at 100%.

 - The first factor to treat is the battery’s “usable capability”.
 For operation purposes and battery safety, some vehicles won’t allow the battery to drop at a certain charging level.
 The vehicle’s gauge measures usability, not capacity.

-- For instance, a 24 kWh battery may contain 21 kWh usable capacity which entails that even if the vehicle charges from 0 – 100%, it’s actually charging at 3 – 24 kWh such that its usable capacity is required to calculate charging time.
+- For instance, a 24 kWh battery may contain 21 kWh usable capacity which entails that even if the vehicle charges from 0 – 100%, it’s charging at 3 – 24 kWh such that its usable capacity is required to calculate charging time.